Allow me to post this question, Mr. or Mrs. Franchise Buyer:

 Let’s move away from the burger franchise that my friend (and comedian) Eric Nusbaum calls, “Mac And Don’s Rainbow Room.”
 (Caution: The “Eric Nusbaum link will transport you to a comedy club in Rochester, New York, via YouTube-with Eric doing a 10-minute routine that I’ve rated R.)

 There are other brand-name franchises around.
+But, should you buy one of those franchises…because of their brand?

 For example, let’s say that you were interested in an Applebee’s restaurant franchise.